WWE News: List Of WWE Stars Appearing At ‘WrestleMania Axxess,’ And ‘WM 33’ Role

 Seth Rollins – 7 p.m.

 As a result of an injury at the hands of Samoa Joe, Seth Rollins is expected to miss his second WrestleMania in three years.
-However, Rollins did tease during an episode of Raw that he will appear on the show to confront Triple H. While a match is not expected, fans of Rollins could possibly gets their hopes up for at least an appearance at Axxess.
+However, Rollins did tease during an episode of Raw that he will appear on the show to confront Triple H. While a match is not expected, fans of Rollins could get their hopes up for at least an appearance at Axxess.

 Saturday, April 1